Iqbolshoh/php-database-manager/README.md

 - **Description:** Executes a given SQL query.
 - **Parameters:**
   - **$sql:** The SQL query to be executed.
-- **Returns:**
-  - The result of the query.
+- **Returns:** The result of the query.
 - **Details:**
-  - If the query execution fails, an error message is displayed and the script exits.
+  - Displays an error message and exits if the query execution fails.

 ### [select($table, $columns = "*", $condition = "")](#select)